mikegsCoder/Interior-Design/README.md

   - Browse Gallery page;
   - Browse Contact page and send messages to Interior Design team;
   - Browse Register page and create new registration.
 Application supports external authentication with Google plus and Facebook;
-  - Browse Login page and login to application;
+  - Browse Login page and login to application.
 - Logged in users can:
   - Add products to their shopping cart;
   - Edit configured products in their shopping cart;
-  - Delete products from their shopping cart;
+  - Delete configured products from their shopping cart;
   - Make order.
 Incase of successful order application email sender sends email to the user with his order status.
 - Employee can:
   - Browse Employee Panel with information about configured products, orders, order value, new contacts and messages in company chat;
   - Browse new orders and ship them.
-Incase of successful order shipment application email sender sends email to the user with his order status;
+Incase of successful order shipment application email sender sends email to the user with his new order status;
   - Browse new contacts and answer them.
 In this case application email sender sends email to the user with the answer;
   - Browse company chat and write messages into it.
 - Administrator can: